 Only frontal lessons for a total of 6 cfu, corresponding to 48 hours.
+During the Covid-19 emergency period, lessons will take place in a mixed mode: partial presence and all lessons will be videotaped asynchronously.

 Textbook and teaching resource